 Next, visit Ubud (pronounced “Ew-bood”), one of Bali’s most popular tourist destinations.
 Its heritage as a town for artists attracts visitors seeking to experience Bali’s rich culture first-hand.
 The town’s temples, art museums, traditional performances, and quiet bed-and-breakfasts continue to march to the beat of a different gamelan.
 From Ubud, explore more outstanding areas like Mt.
 Batur (an active volcano) and the temple at Heaven’s Gate.

 If you have any questions or would like to make a reservation, please give us a call at 1 (800) 788-1399, email us at email@example.com

-Access Asia Tours (AAT) was founded by Joseph Sinisi and Mark Huang with offices in Denver, USA, Vancouver, Canada, Beijing, China, Bangkok, Thailand and New Delhi, India.
+Access Asia Tours (AAT) was founded by Joseph Sinisi and Mark Huang with offices in Denver, USA, Vancouver, Canada, Beijing, China, and operation centers in Bangkok, Thailand and New Delhi, India.